 The worldbuilding that was intriguing in the novella is fully developed in the novel, and I love both of these guys.
 Leo is light and air, Gerald is grounded and warm, and their HEA is perfection.
 I only wish Griffis would write more adventures for them.
 Though they were possibly worn out after all that magical plague stalker wedding stuff and just wanted to drink some tea or whatever.

-Perfect for when you need some Victorian Era paranormal escapism with a side of possibly-doomed love.
+Perfect for when you need some Victorian Era paranormal escapism with a side of possibly-doomed love and a gorgeous cover.
 Don’t take it too seriously, just enjoy, possibly with popcorn if that’s your thing.
 Cara Moreau, a mixed-race woman whose father was French and of African descent, is a medium.
 Quin St. Clair is some kind of immortal warrior with the power to protect Cara from the curse that’s killing her.
 Not that he’ll tell her how that works, or much of anything really, just that they have to find a certain spellbook to lift the curse.
 The lack of information is as annoying as Quin is H-O-T. Not that Cara’s thinking about that.
 Oh no. (Except she totally is, duh.)

 Cara’s a smart lady, and I enjoyed her taking Quin to task for his outmoded ideas about women’s place in society.
 The book doesn’t make Cara’s race a central issue, but there are definitely moments where its impact on how other people react to her – notably, her wry comment that she’s viewed as “exotic.”
 The romance was possibly a tiny bit underdeveloped compared to the race for the spellbook, but there were plenty of pitch-perfect swoony moments to make up for it.

-Also, I dug the moment when Quin meets a man using a wheelchair, and instead of reacting like “oh wow, what a tragedy you can’t walk!”, is impressed with how useful the “device” is.
+Also, I dug the moment when Quin meets a man using a wheelchair, and instead of reacting like “oh wow, what a tragedy you can’t walk!”, he’s impressed with how useful the “device” is.